ros-industrial-attic/cros/README.md

 You'll find the html documentation inside the *docs/html* directory.
 To browse the documentation, open with a web browser the index.html file.

+On Windows cROS can be compiled opening the solution file msvs_projects/cros.sln with Microsoft Visual Studio and building the solution.

 ### Licensing

 cROS is licensed under the BSD license.
 For more